LactationStation67/4o-Similarity-benchmark/README.md

 ### 📝 Worth noting

 - **GLM 5.3 and its thinking variant** are around the bottom.
-You can hear the distinct *Vallonesim* in their responses pretty clearly.
+You can hear the safetymaxxing in their responses pretty clearly.
 Well-deserved placement.

 - **The 24B Mistral model** (Mistral-Small-3.2-24B-Instruct-2506) is an amazing candidate for a 4o fine-tune.
 It's small enough to run on 16GB VRAM, performs well overall, but needs adjustment—it's nowhere near 4o out of the box.